-Symptoms vary from person to person, but the typical lupus patient is a young woman who develops arthritis of the fingers, wrists or other small joints, hair loss, a rash usually on her face, and sometimes fever, swollen lymph nodes (glands), chest pain, and/or protein in the urine.
+Symptoms vary from person to person, but the typical lupus patient is a young woman who develops arthritis of the fingers, wrists or other small joints, hair loss, a rash (often on the face, in butterfly pattern over the nose and cheeks).
+These may be accompanied by fevers, swollen lymph nodes (glands), chest pain, and/or protein in the urine.

 Depending on the symptoms, blood test results and the particular organs involved, a person with lupus may receive one or more of the following:

 With proper treatment, most people with lupus can expect to have a normal lifespan, but many may experience some level of disability.
 Blood count abnormalities often do not require any treatment, while rashes, fatigue, arthritis and other symptoms usually respond to one or more of the various forms of treatment described above.